Stuarts Creek, South Australia

-The Central Australia Railway (often referred to as the "Old Ghan") ran through Stuarts Creek, with former stations or sidings at Coward Springs, Margaret, and Stuart Creek (later Curdimurka) all within its current boundaries.
-The railway remnants at Coward Springs and Curdimurka are both listed on the South Australian Heritage Register.
+The Central Australia Railway (on which the renowned passenger train, The Ghan, operated) ran through Stuarts Creek, with former stations or sidings at Coward Springs, Margaret, and Stuart Creek (later Curdimurka) all within its current boundaries.
+The railway remnants at Coward Springs and Curdimurka are listed on the South Australian Heritage Register.

-The 2016 Australian census which was conducted in August 2016 reports that Stuarts Creek had no people living within its boundaries.
+The 2016 Australian census reported that Stuarts Creek had no people living within its boundaries.

 Stuarts Creek is located within the federal division of Grey, the state electoral districts of Giles and Stuart and the Pastoral Unincorporated Area of South Australia.

 Heritage listings

 Stuarts Creek has a number of heritage-listed sites, including: